Alhuin/AppleUnmountOnQuit/README.md

     <key>LSUIElement</key>
     <true/>
     ```
-    This will make an agent of your Application, when you will run it again you should not see it in the Dock, nor in running applications anymore.
+    This will make an agent of your Application, when you will run it again you should not see it in the Dock, nor in running the applications anymore.